A 4-Day Remote Seminar Taught by Kieran Healy, Ph.D.

 The effective use of graphs and charts is an important way to explore data for yourself and to communicate your ideas and results to others.
 Being able to produce effective plots from data is also the best way to develop an eye for reading and understanding visualizations made by others, whether presented in academia, business, policy, or the media.

-This two-day seminar provides an intensive, hands-on introduction to the principles and practice of data visualization.
+This seminar provides an intensive, hands-on introduction to the principles and practice of data visualization.
 We will begin with an overview of some basic principles.
 We will focus not just on the aesthetic aspects of good plots, but on how their effectiveness is rooted in the way we perceive properties like length, absolute and relative size, orientation, shape, and color.
 Students will learn how to produce and refine plots using ggplot, a powerful, versatile, and widely-used visualization library for R. It implements a “grammar of graphics” that gives us a coherent way to produce visualizations by expressing relationships between the attributes of data and their graphical representation.

 Through a series of worked examples, students will learn how to build plots piece by piece, beginning with summaries of single variables and moving on to more complex graphics.
 Topics covered include plotting continuous and categorical variables, layering information on graphics; faceting grouped data to produce effective “small multiple” plots; transforming data to easily produce visual summaries on the graph such as trend lines, linear fits, error ranges, and boxplots; creating maps, together with simpler alternatives to maps for country – or state – level data.